 If the burlap is biodegradable, you can leave it right at the bottom of the hole, because it will eventually break down.
-But if you have one of the newer types of burlap covering that does not break down, you must remove it.
+But if you have one of the newer types of burlap that does not break down, you must remove it.
 This is best done with a helper, with one person gently lifting the exposed root ball slightly out of the hole while the other pulls out the burlap from underneath.

 Plants Sold in Bare-Root Form

 Bare-root plants are just what their name implies: They come without any dirt clinging to their roots.
 If that sounds precarious, you're right.
-In fact, it is advisable to ship only certain kinds of trees or shrubs in this manner.
+It is advisable to ship only certain kinds of trees or shrubs in this manner.
 The rose bush is one type of plant commonly transported bare-root from seller to buyer.
 It's usually best to plant bare-root specimens as soon as possible upon delivery, or, at the very least, keep the roots submerged in a container filled with water until you can get around to planting.

 There are a couple of benefits of bare-root plants.
 First, they typically cost less than balled-and-burlapped specimens, sometimes much less.
 Also, the bare-root trade tends to deal in relatively small plants, and without the extra weight of the soil around the roots, the entire package is much lighter and easier to handle than most balled-and-burlapped plants.